PrettyPearl2302/tripme/README.md

 ## Project Value 💰
-**....at least 3 sentences describing your target customer and tangible benefits from your solution**

 Our target audience includes international travelers and first-class flyers with in-flight meals.
 The benefits Impact the Customer, the employees, and the airline involved.